Welcome to Kindergarten!

 What is the first day of kindergarten?

 Kindergarten starts after older children start school.
 This gives teachers time to meet with families before the big day.
-For the 2014-15 school year the first day of kindergarten is Friday, September 5th.
+Contact your school for the exact start day.

 What time does school start and end?